Gingerbread89fp/mad_2cwk50/README.md

 #### Android Studio setup

-Open Android studio import the android directory and build the project.
+Open Android studio import the android directory inside the mad_2cwk50 project and build it.
 The ADV (Android Virtual Device) used is a Pixel 2 with API 28 and Android 9.0.

 After the build had finished, start the AVD.

 #### Run emulator and app

-On command window inside the project directory run:
+On command window making sure you are still located inside the mad_2cwk50 directory run:

 ```bash
 $ react-native run-android
 ```
 It will open the metro bundler terminal and will install the app on the emulator.
+The app should be open automatically.
+If not look for "Chittr" between the app list of the emulator.

 ## Usage